githubhosting/DS_Lab_c-programming/README.md

 Write a c program to implement STACK using array
 STACK of Integers (Array Implementation of Stack with maximum size MAX)

-a) Push an Element on to Stack
+- a.Push an Element on to Stack
-b) Pop an Element from Stack
+- b.Pop an Element from Stack
-c) Demonstrate how Stack can be used to check Palindrome
+- c.Demonstrate how Stack can be used to check Palindrome
-d) Demonstrate Overflow and Underflow situations on Stack
+- d.Demonstrate Overflow and Underflow situations on Stack
-e) Display the status of Stack
+- e.Display the status of Stack
-f) Exit
+- f.Exit
 Support the program with appropriate functions for each of the above operations

+## Lab 4

+Enter the infix expression to convert to postfix expression Write a C program to convert and print a given valid parenthesized infix arithmetic expression to postfix expression.
+The expression consists of single-character operands and binary operators + - * /.
+Apply the concept of stack data structure to solve this problem.

+## Lab 5

+C Program to evaluate value of a postfix expression using stack

+## Lab 6

+Write recursive functions for the following and demonstrate their use.

+- a.Binary Search
+- b.Tower of Hanoi problem.

+## Lab 7

+Queue in Data Structure | Queue implementation using array in C Programming

+## Lab 8

+Write a C program to simulate the working of a circular Queue of integers.
+Represent circular queue element as a structure and use array of structures as your implementation method.
+Start and end of the circular queue must be identified by an empty array element.

+## Lab 9

+Write a program to create a singly linked list that maintains a list of names in alphabetical order.
+Implement the following operations on the list.

+- a.
+Insert a new name
+- b.
+Delete a specified name

+## Lab 10

+Write a C program to maintain a stack of integers using linked implementation method.